mahmoudharding/exeter/README.md

-# exeter
+# Exeter

-Anja S. Greer Conference on Mathematics and Technology
+## Anja S. Greer Conference on Mathematics and Technology

+### Description

+This repository contains resources for the Foundations of Data Science Summer Institute